Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/schema-creation.md

 # Mobile extension schema

 Experience Data Model \(XDM\) schemas are a set of rules that define and validate the customer experience data format in Adobe Experience Platform.
-XDM schemas are composed of one class and zero or more mixins.
-For more information about XDM Schemas, see [XDM System overview](https://docs.adobe.com/content/help/en/experience-platform/xdm/home.html) and [Basics of schema composition](https://docs.adobe.com/content/help/en/experience-platform/xdm/schema/composition.html).
-For information about creating your own schema, see the tutorial on [Create a schema using the Schema Editor](https://docs.adobe.com/content/help/en/experience-platform/xdm/tutorials/create-schema-ui.html).
+XDM schemas are composed of one class and zero or more field groups.
+For more information about XDM Schemas, see [XDM System overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html) and [Basics of schema composition](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html).
+For information about creating your own schema, see the tutorial on [Create a schema using the Schema Editor](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html).

 ## Sample schema for mobile extension

 The XDM schema for the AEP Edge extension should extend from the [XDM Experience Event](https://docs.adobe.com/content/help/en/experience-platform/xdm/home.html#dnl-xdm-experienceevent) class, which is a time-series based class and captures the state of the system when an event, or events, occurred.
-The following mixins should be included in the schema:
+The following field groups should be included in the schema:

 * [Application Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-application.schema.md) - Data that is related to the application that generates or is targeted by the event.
 * [Environment Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-environment-details.schema.md) - Data that is related to the device, location, and surrounding environment.